 Sweetspire is a versatile plant in the landscape.
 It is an excellent substitute for burning bush where a smaller or more pest resistant plant is needed.
 Mass plantings can be used as a high ground cover or shrub bank.
 Because of its suckering habit, sweetspire is useful for erosion control, particularly near streams or moist areas.
 However, once established, this is a very drought tolerant plant.
 It will grow well in USDA zones 6 to 9.
 Virginia sweetspire is considered deer resistant.

 Sweetspire can be easily propagated by home gardeners by cuttings, or division.
 Cuttings need about four weeks to root, and do so readily, with or without rooting hormone treatment.
 Root in a mix of three parts perlite and one part peat, kept moist, but not wet.
 Cuttings can be taken from May to September.
 Divisions of suckers can be done most easily in fall.

-There are several named cultivars of Virginia Sweetspire, selected for improved fall color, form and size.
+There are several named cultivars of Virginia sweetspire, which were selected for improved fall color, form, and size.
 The most commonly available are: